cecat/CeC-HA-Addons/addons/yamcam3/README.md

    parameters (see configuration instructions below).
 6. Reports sound event start/stop to Home Assistant via MQTT.

-For longitudinal analysis, a log file can be created with all start/stop sound events, or (if log_level is set to DEBUG) all sound classes and groups detected.
+For longitudinal analysis, a *sound_log* can be created with all *top_k* classes/scores, and associated groups/scores.

 ## How to Use